-The sport's premier collegiate conference tournament – the WCHA Final Face-Off – returns to the women's hockey hotbed of Minneapolis and Ridder Arena on March 5 and 6, 2016.
-Annually pitting some of the nation's highest-ranked teams and players with Olympic experience, the WCHA's final four teams will compete for the league's playoff championship and an automatic berth to the NCAA Tournament.
+The sport's premier collegiate conference tournament – the WCHA Final Face-Off – returns to the women's hockey hotbed of Minneapolis and Ridder Arena on March 4 and 5, 2017.
+Annually pitting four of the nation's top programs, the WCHA's final four teams will compete for the league's playoff championship and an automatic berth to the NCAA Tournament.

 Inspiring the Next Generation

-The stars of the 2026 Final Face-Off may very well be on the ice at the 2016 tournament, as the WCHA hosts a free youth clinic during the championship weekend.
-Open to kids 12 years and under (boys and girls), youth will have a chance to learn from WCHA women's alumni – some of the best to ever lace up the skates.
+The stars of the 2027 Final Face-Off may very well be on the ice at the 2017 tournament, as the WCHA hosts a free youth clinic during the championship weekend.
+Open to kids 12 years and under (boys and girls), youth will have a chance to learn from WCHA Women's League coaches and alumni – some of the best to ever lace up the skates.
 More information to come!

 About Ridder Arena